12wok/asari-selfbot/README.md

 6. Open CMD, use **cd /path/to/the/project/folder**.
 7. Use **npm install** and it should download the packages for you.
 8. use node . in the terminal and your bot should activate.

+## Multiple accounts usage

+1. Go to **config.json.**
+2. change the token keys value to more than 1 token, example: "tokens": ‎‎["token1, "token2", "token3"]‎‎, can contain as many as you want them to.
+3. install all the packages if you havent and use node ., should say selfbot started for ...name (all settings you put into config.json will apply to these users too)